 Using Shortcodes to Display MLS Content

-The idx-listings shortcode embedsd listings for particular areas onto their blog pages/posts.
-For example, if a blogger typed:
+The idx-listings shortcode embeds listings for particular areas into their blog pages / posts.
+For example, if a blogger typed

 Below are the list of fields you can use to filter listings when adding shortcode to your posts.

 Additionally, you can sort the listings using any of these variables:

 For additional filtering, you will need to use the Pro version of dsSearchAgent to create a custom filter link, then you can use shortcode to load your link’s listings.